Horses in warfare: World War I

 World War I saw great changes in the use of cavalry.
 The mode of warfare changed, and the use of trench warfare, barbed wire and machine guns rendered traditional cavalry almost obsolete.
 Tanks, introduced in 1917, began to take over the role of shock combat.

 Early in the War, cavalry skirmishes were common, and horse-mounted troops widely used for reconnaissance.
-On the Western Front cavalry were an effective flanking force during the "Race to the Sea" in 1914, but were less useful once trench warfare was established.Willmott, First World War, p.
-99. There a few examples of successful shock combat, and cavalry divisions also provided important mobile firepower.
+On the Western Front cavalry were an effective flanking force during the "Race to the Sea" in 1914, but were less useful once trench warfare was established.
+There a few examples of successful shock combat, and cavalry divisions also provided important mobile firepower.
 Cavalry played a greater role on the Eastern Front, where trench warfare was less common.
 On the Eastern Front, and also against the Ottomans, the "cavalry was literally indispensable."
 British Empire cavalry proved adaptable, since they were trained to fight both on foot and while mounted, while other European cavalry relied primarily on shock action.

 On both fronts, the horse was also used as a pack animal.
 Because railway lines could not withstand artillery bombardments, horses carried ammunition and supplies between the railheads and the rear trenches, though the horses generally were not used in the actual trench zone.
 This role of horses was critical, and thus horse fodder was the single largest commodity shipped to the front by some countries.
 Following the war, many cavalry regiments were converted to mechanised, armoured divisions, with light tanks developed to perform many of the cavalry's original roles.